girishdhegde/quad-tree/README.md

 6. Efficient collision detection in two dimensions
 7. View frustum culling of terrain data
 8. Storing sparse data, such as a formatting information for a spreadsheet or for some matrix calculations
-9. Solution of multidimensional fields (computational fluid dynamics, electromagnetism) 10.Conway's game of life simulation program.
+9. Solution of multidimensional fields (computational fluid dynamics, electromagnetism).
+10. Conway's game of life simulation program.
-11.Statw estimation
+11. State estimation
-12.Fractal image analysis
+12. Fractal image analysis
-13.Maximum disjoint set
+13. Maximum disjoint set

 ## Installation
 clone this repository and execute the following commands: